 Exploring Cardiff with Doctor Who

-Cardiff has been the official home of Doctor Who since the series reboot back in 2005.
-10 years on, and through Dalek invasions and spatial-temporal rifts, the Welsh capital has become one of the show’s main characters.
+Cardiff has been the official home of the hit BBC show Doctor Who since the series’ reboot back in 2005.
+10 years on, with Dalek invasions and spatial-temporal rifts, the Welsh capital has become one of the show’s main characters.

 You might think you’d need a TARDIS to follow in the footsteps of The Doctor, but actually you just need a trip to Cardiff.
 The popular TV series has featured multiple filming locations from around the city and not only that, it’s also home to a number of Doctor Who-related tours and exhibitions.